magronp/bsrnn/docs/analysis.md

 | fac_mask=4 |   7.7  |   6.1  |   9.7  |   4.8  |   7.1  |
 | fac_mask=2 |   7.9  |   6.8  |   9.4  |   4.4  |   7.1  |

-We observe that while similar results are obtained on average, it depends on the source: while drums and other should retain a large masker size, vocals and bass could benefit from a lighter one while maintaining (or evne improving) performance.

-However, further decreasing `fac_mask` to 1 decreases performance more significantly.
+We observe that while similar results are obtained on average, it depends on the source: while reducing the masker size might negatively affect performance for drums and other, it might slightly (vocals) or more substantially (bass) improve performance for some tracks.
+Note however that further decreasing `fac_mask` to 1 decreases performance more significantly.

 ### Sequence modeling (time/band layers)